NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

    HIMAWARI_9_AHI	31	9	56	ir	rtcoef_himawari_9_ahi.dat

-The coefficent files (.dat) are included with the RTTOV installation and can be found at the path ``~{RTTOV_install}/rtcoef_rttov13/rttov9pred54L/rtcoef_himawari_9_ahi.dat``.
+The coefficent file (.dat) is included with the RTTOV installation and can be found at the path  ``~{RTTOV_install}/rtcoef_rttov13/rttov9pred54L/rtcoef_himawari_9_ahi.dat``.
 This file should be included in your run folder at runtime.
+Additional coefficent files for a given satellite sensor may be required.

-It is good practice to always view your coefficent file (.dat) to confirm that the channels listed in the file include the channel from the ``obs_seq.out`` file.
+It is good practice to always view your coefficent file (.dat) to confirm that the channels listed in the file match the channel from the ``obs_seq.out`` file.
 The coefficent file will include a list of channels (wavebands) with the associated wavelength (microns).
-For exammple the rtcoef_himawari_9_ahi.dat file looks like:
+For example the rtcoef_himawari_9_ahi.dat file looks like: